-At Branksome your daughter’s education is reinforced by the development of self-esteem.
+At Branksome your daughter’s education is reinforced by the development of self-esteem and empowerment.

 On our campus, we provide an environment that:

 - Encourages the growth of analytical skills and teamwork

 - Encourages finding a passion, pursuing it and staying committed to it